-Attribute Name Required or Optional Comments EM_Header (see Table 36 R The EM_Header attribute MUST be present as the first attribute of the EM CCC_ID R The CCC_ID attribute MUST be present for call content surveillance.
-CMS and MGC provide CCC_ID.
-The CCC_ID attribute MUST NOT be present for call data surveillance.
-SDP_Upstream О MUST be included if SDP is received from the surveillance subject's associate.
-SDP_Downstream 0 MUST be included if SDP is received from the surveillance subject Channel_State R "Open" if a new channel has been opened, "Change" if SDP is being provided for an opened channel, "Close" if the media channel has been closed.
-Flow_Direction R indicates direction of flow: Upstream or Downstream.
+Attribute Name Required or Optional Comments received from the surveillance subject's associate.
+SDP_Downstream 0 The SDP_Downstream attribute MUST be included if SDP is received from the surveillance subject Channel_State R The Channel_State attribute MUST be included and set to "Open" if a new channel has been opened, "Change" if SDP is being provided for an opened channel, "Close" if the media channel has been closed.
+Flow_Direction R The Flow_Direction attribute MUST be included and indicates direction of flow: Upstream or Downstream.